Last Updated on January 17, 2024 by Max

 Proposed mechanisms include antiandrogenic effects; inhibition of 5-alpha-reductase, inhibition of growth factors such as the insulin-like growth factor-1; relaxation of lower urinary tract smooth muscle through antagonism of muscarinic receptors; anti-inflammatory effects through inhibition of lipoxygenase, cyclooxygenase, and leukotrienes; alternation of cholesterol metabolism; antiestrogenic effects; and a decrease in available sex hormone-binding globulin.

 Clearly, there are a lot of possible ways that Saw Palmetto may hypothetically reduce the symptoms of BPH.
 But, scientists are not sure which of these is.
-And, also, as I discuss below, recent large-scale studies have indicated that Saw Palmetto is not an adequate treatment for enlarged prostate symptoms.
+Also, as I discuss below, recent large-scale studies have indicated that Saw Palmetto is not an adequate treatment for enlarged prostate symptoms.

 One of the most common explanations of Saw Palmetto’s presumed effects is its ability to slow the 5-alpha-reductase enzyme.
 Remember, this is the enzyme that produces dihydrotestosterone, or DHT.
 DHT is an essential player in the development of the prostate.
 However, too much DHT can cause prostate issues like BPH.
 A 2003 study into the role DHT played in BPH symptoms and treatment options concluded, “DHT plays a beneficial role in the developing prostate, but it can be detrimental in the adult prostate in that it causes pathologic prostate growth.”

-Theoretically, Saw Palmetto’s inhibition of 5-alpha-reductase and DHT is a good thing.
-It is said to reduce the size of the prostate and relieve many urinary tract symptoms.
+Theoretically, Saw Palmetto’s inhibition of 5-alpha-reductase and DHT is a beneficial effect.
+It is said to reduce prostate size and relieve many urinary tract symptoms.
 Some of the possible effects of Saw Palmetto on BPH sufferers include

 - Less need to urinate frequently